JasperDre/Biomes/README.md

 My goal is to improve upon his original simulation by adding extra factors from real ecosystems, such as seasons and a variation of species.
 Besides that I aim to make this simulation easier to navigate and enjoy.

 ## Snapshots
-### v0.1 - Added simulated day and night cycle, aging of all species, UI for visualization, and LWRP with post-processing.
+### v0.1 - Added simulated day and night cycle, aging of all species, a state machine, UI for visualization, and LWRP with post-processing.
 <img src="thumbnail.png">